kyrgyz-nlp/osam-on-fly/README.md

 This document describes how to use the provided `Dockerfile` to build an image for the `osam` application and deploy it to Fly.io as an HTTP service, leveraging GPU instances (like L40S).

+    > [!WARNING]
+    > **SECURITY WARNING:** THE `/api/generate` ENDPOINT EXPOSED BY THIS DEPLOYMENT IS **NOT SECURED** BY DEFAULT.
+ANYONE WITH THE URL CAN SEND REQUESTS TO IT.
+THIS CAN LEAD TO SIGNIFICANT GPU USAGE AND POTENTIALLY **HIGH COSTS** ON YOUR FLY.IO BILL.
+YOU ARE RESPONSIBLE FOR SECURING THIS ENDPOINT YOURSELF (E.G., USING AUTHENTICATION MIDDLEWARE, IP RESTRICTIONS, OR FLY.IO FEATURES LIKE PRIVATE NETWORKING IF APPLICABLE).
+USE AT YOUR OWN RISK.

 ## Docker Image

 The multi-stage `Dockerfile` creates a container image with the following characteristics: